Mastering Advanced HTTP Programming in Go: A Comprehensive Guide

 Summary

 This section explores the benefits and setup of HTTP/2 in Go, as well as using gRPC for advanced communication.
-We will cover creating HTTP/2 servers and clients, integrating gRPC, and implementing additional security measures such as x-api-key
+We will cover creating HTTP/2 servers and clients, integrating gRPC, and implementing additional security measures such as x-api-key, JWT, and CORS management.

 Content